8 Employee Time Tracking Tools for Small Businesses

 Retail owners know that when employees work at multiple stores, double booking is common with spreadsheet scheduling.
 The best time tracking software won’t allow you to double book.
 Plus, managers can easily view multiple calendars and locations.
 Look for:

 - Fair workweek settings

 - Schedule adherence

 - Missed punch alerts

 Time Tracking Needs for Education

-The average elementary school has more employees than 90% of U.S. businesses.
-They also have numerous employee types, pay rates, and pay frequencies.
-Seasonal schedules, union contracts, and grant tracking add to workforce management challenges.
+Did you know that the average elementary school has more employees than 90% of U.S. businesses?
+In addition, a school has numerous employee types, pay rates, and pay frequencies.
+Not to mention, seasonal schedules, union contracts, and grant tracking.
+For these unique needs, look for:

-- Mobile app for convenient clock in/out regardless of location
+- Mobile app to track time regardless of location

 - Work-hours tracking for multiple job roles